mmattel/EET-Solmate/docs/configuration.md

-# Script Configuration
+# esham Configuration

-This document describes the configuration of the Solmate to HA scripts.

-As a starting point, make a copy of the `.env-sample` file, name it `.env`.
+As a starting point, make a copy of the `.env-sample` file and name it the following:

-Delete the optional section and adapt the rest accordingly.

-If you have version 6 or up of "Solmate to HA" software running, you can safely remove any optional keys from your config file that were present from former releases - except you actively use them.
+* For Plain Python installations name it `.env`
+* For an Appdeamon installation name it `.env_0`

 **NOTE**